P4ndaFR/Navision/README.md

   wget http://tp.apremel.fr/install.sh
   chmod +x install.sh

-Now put fill the configuration in install.sh(you can use any text-editor you want,here we use nano, in root or sudo):
+Now fill the configuration in install.sh(you can use any text-editor you want,here we use nano, in root or sudo):

   nano install.sh